New bus route for suburbs | Dandenong Star Journal

 A new bus route will run every 30 minutes at weekday peak times between Keysborough South and Noble Park station, the State Government has announced.

-The route 816 service will link schools and shops, including new bus stops near Sirius College and Mount Hira College in Keysborough.
+The route 816 service will link schools and shops, including new bus stops near Keysborough Gardens Primary School, Sirius College and Mount Hira College.

 It will run seven days a week, with 60 minutes between buses at weekday off-peak times and weekends.